 - In public parks

-- That line the streets but are not on private property
+- Those lines on the streets are not on private property

 - Trees on public property

-The DPR is not responsible for trees that are on private property, nor is it responsible to remove any limbs that fall onto private property.
+The DPR is not responsible for trees that are on private property, nor is it responsible for removing any limbs that fall onto private property.
 The DPR is responsible for:

 - Removal of trees and debris blocking public sidewalks

-- Removal of branches that pose a danger to public property
+- Eliminating branches that pose a danger to public property

-- Removal of trees that pose a danger to public property
+- Removal of trees that pose a threat to public property

 In most cases, the city owns the trees that are planted between the sidewalk and the street.
 However, property owners should contact a landscape professional to determine whether or not a tree is on public property before arranging any maintenance or removal.
 If you do maintenance or removal on a public tree, you could be fined.

-If a tree has its trunk on public property but is allowed to grow on private property, then the portion that is hanging over private property is the responsibility of the property owner.
+Suppose a is on public property but is allowed to grow onto private property.
+The portion that is hanging over private property is the responsibility of the property owner.
 This is important to understand because many New York City homeowners incorrectly assume that any part of a public tree is the city’s responsibility.

-Since tree maintenance on public property is the responsibility of a city department, a tree falling on a person on public property would mean the city could be sued for damages.
+Since tree maintenance on public property is the responsibility of a city department, a tree falling on a person on public property could expose the city to liability.
 However, if a tree in a public park is growing into an adjoining private yard and a branch falls on someone walking in that private yard, the city is not responsible.

-Lawsuits Coming In For Falling Tress In Central Park
+Lawsuits Coming for Falling Trees in Central Park

-Three large branches falling on public walkways in public parks over the span of four years might not sound like a lot, but the city is facing a dilemma regarding being able to maintain the remaining trees and avoiding future accidents.
+Three large branches falling on public walkways in public parks over the span of four years might not sound like much, but the city faces a dilemma: maintaining the remaining trees while avoiding future accidents.
 Anytime an individual is injured by a branch or tree falling on public property, the city is responsible.